Last week I took a new approach with Sø.Nws – less chat, more facts. The result? Most new subscribers ever. I’ll try not to take it personally.

 Finally, a couple of new ventures spun out of corporate land: Coverly – SME insurance from Bibby Financial Services is now live.

 Homebrella – launched by Admiral Group, this a new French home insurance business designed to make renters’ lives easier.

-Both of these are doing their best to bridge the big business/startup divide – simple CX, clean design and a nod towards brand personality.
+Both of these are doing their best to bridge the big business/European startup activity divide – simple CX, clean design and a nod towards brand personality.